sne21star/sne21star.github.io/_posts/2199-01-01-future-post.md

 Future Blog Post
 ------

-For the next post I will be talking about the novel I read, Red Rising
+I am leaning into talking about either a computer science topic I find really fascintaing or I will be talking about another novel.

 Purpose
 ------
-.
-I will next talk about Childhood's End.
-I am in the middle of reading Sapiens: A Brief History of Humankind.
-Hopefully, I can get that done soon before school starts!
+Will update on purpose in the future!